-- Nixed the heavy cream and swapped in evaporated milk – a trick for making creamy and thick soups without all the cream
+- Nix the heavy cream and swap in evaporated milk – a trick for making creamy and thick soups without all the cream

-- Cut back on the amount of dairy in general and used a few cups of stock, which adds a ton of flavor but lightens it a bit
+- Cut back on the amount of dairy in general and use a few cups of stock, which adds a ton of flavor but lightens it a bit

-- Added some delicious secret seasonings like celery salt, dry mustard and fresh lemon juice – if you don’t have these on hand, do itttttt
+- Add some delicious secret seasonings like celery salt, dry mustard and fresh lemon juice – if you don’t have these on hand, do itttttt

-- Kept the skins on the potatoes for more fiber and to eliminate the annoying step of peeling potatoes – you’re welcome
+- Keep the skins on the potatoes for more fiber and to eliminate the annoying step of peeling potatoes – you’re welcome

-- Didn’t add 4 cups of cheese, even though I want to (2 1/2 does the trick)
+- Don’t add 4 cups of cheese, even though I want to (2 1/2 does the trick)

 Looking for more soupspiration?
 Grab my soups ecookbook.